evancz/guide.elm-lang.org/architecture/user_input/text_fields.md

 **[Demo](http://evancz.github.io/elm-architecture-tutorial/examples/2) / [See Code]()**

 We are about to create a simple app that reverses the contents of a text field.
+This example also introduces some new stuff that will help us out in our next example.

 Again this is a pretty short program, so I have included the whole thing here.
 Skim through to get an idea of how everything fits together.
 Right after that we will go into much more detail!